Rednight972/FGS-World-Rebalance/README.md

     Small hydrogen thrusters have a x1.25 thrust increase Hydrogen efficiency buffed by 1.38 as it'll be used for power and travel in this rebalance

-## Navigation: Jump Drives Inhibitor

-    Jump Drives were a easy way in and out of combat, JDI comes to resolve the issue.
-    Grids can't jump if there is an enemy or neutral grid in: a 6km radius of the arrival point or
-    a 10km radius of the departure point

 ## Comms: Thrust Signature
 <img src="Screens/WCC-TS.gif" alt="Thrust Signature" width="720">